rollthecloudinc/hedge/README.md

 **Resolution:**

 Repair data storage for good providing REST APIs that move around world between cleanest energy grids to store data.
-Energy optimized CDNs becomes the master storage solution with automatic hsitorical retention and sustainaible content distribution.
+Data is stored on Github using repositories rather than individual databases.
 Transactions are wrapped in electricity and carbon emissions scope 1,2,3 tracking/monitoring providing complete picture of emissions.
 Our REST API is distributed across all the regions below delegating cpu processing to the one with the lowest grid intensity.

 | Location  | Domain | Mapping |
 | ------------- | ------------- | ----------- |